ashishkulkarnii/covibot/README.md

 # covibot
 A Reddit bot which gives COVID-19 stats of a specific region to Redditors based on their post title.

 A SpaceJam 2021 project.
-Won 2nd place, Freshers' Track.
+Out of ~200 teams, placed Top 5 Freshers' Track and Top 15 overall.

 To get it up and running, add the PRAW library to Python (3.6+), using ```pip install praw```.